jjEnokenti/jjEnokenti/README.md

 ### Hi 👋
 My name is Mukhammad, i am 28
-I have been learning python for 3 years
+I have been learning python for 3 years<br>
 **I have non-commercial experience with technologies such as:**
 ```
   - Git